-Singapore’s real estate market has been one of the hottest topics in many newspapers in 2018.
-I bet it will continue like that in 2019.
+Singapore’s real estate market has been one of the hottest topics in newspapers throughout 2020 and this will most likely continue throughout 2021.

 Still, the vacancy rates reached new record levels in 2017, contributing to a further drop in rents.

 If we compare 2018 with 2017, we can see that the real estate market gradually recovered.
 The transaction volumes rose, with a higher demand for newly launched projects.

 Volume transactions took up in 2017 and the number of sold units reached similar levels as of 2013.
 This resulted in the steep price increases we saw in 2018.

 Amount of sold units from 2015 to 2020

 The Urban Redevelopment Authority (URA) reported the following transaction volumes from 2015 to 2017 with new units sold:

 - 2016: 7,972